Citizen Vigilante: Production

-In January 2025, it was announced that a thriller film produced, written, and directed by Uwe Boll titled The Dark Knight was in pre-production, with Armie Hammer cast in the lead role.
-Principal photography began on January 27, 2025, in Croatia.
-In February, Costas Mandylor, Jenny Paris, and Benjamin Schnau joined the cast.
+In January 2025, it was announced that an independent thriller film produced, written, and directed by Uwe Boll titled The Dark Knight was in pre-production, with Armie Hammer cast in the lead role.
+Principal photography began on January 27, 2025, in Zagreb, Croatia, with Mathias Neumann serving as the cinematographer.
+In February, Costas Mandylor joined the cast.
+Filming wrapped on February 15, 2025.
 Warner Bros. sent Boll a cease-and-desist letter regarding the use of the title The Dark Knight.
-In April 2025, the title had been changed to Citizen Vigilante.
+In April 2025, the title was changed to Citizen Vigilante.
+Boll has described the film as being in the tradition of "revenge" films like Death Wish and Dirty Harry.